antlafarge/jdownloader/README.md

 - Go to [my.jdownloader.org](https://my.jdownloader.org).
 - Create an account.
+- If you want to run the image as an unprivileged user, check the permissions of the files and directories you mount as volumes, and use the `user` parameter.
 - Run the container by choosing the [docker run](https://github.com/antlafarge/jdownloader#docker-run) or [docker compose](https://github.com/antlafarge/jdownloader#docker-compose) method and customizing the parameters by using your [myJDownloader](https://my.jdownloader.org) credentials.
 - Wait some minutes for JDownloader to update and be available in your [myJDownloader web interface](https://my.jdownloader.org).